ItsAksharaRathore/Myntra-Clone/README.md

 - **Interactive Navigation**: Navbar with dropdown menus and search functionality for an intuitive browsing experience.
 - **Hover Effects and Animations**: Includes subtle hover effects for product images and navigation elements, enhancing user interactivity.
 - **Footer with Links**: Replicates the detailed footer section with quick links to other parts of the site.
-- **User Login**: Allows users to register and log in for a personalized experience.

 ### Backend Features

 The Myntra Clone also includes a simple backend to support certain functionalities:

-- **User Authentication**: Registration and login functionality to enable user-specific features.
 - **Product Data Management**: Fetches product data dynamically and displays it on the frontend.
 - **Shopping Bag (Cart)**: Stores items added to the cart, allowing users to view selected items.
 - **Order Management**: Handles checkout requests, creating a basic workflow for placing orders.